Viv Richards

-Richards made his test debut in 1974 against India along with Gordon Greenidge.
-His best years were between 1976 and 1983 where he averaged a remarkable 66.51 with the bat in test cricket.
-In 1984 he suffered from pterygium and had an eye surgery which affected his eyesight and reflexes.
-Despite this, he remained the best batsman in the world for the next four years, averaging 50.
-His form declined in the latter years of his career where he averaged 36.
-Overall, Richards scored 8,540 runs in 121 Test matches at an average of 50.23 and retired as then West Indies leading run scorer overhauling the aggregate of Garfield Sobers.
-He also scored 1281 runs in World Series Cricket with five tons at average of over 55 which was regarded as highest and most difficult cricket ever played.
+Richards made his Test debut in 1974 against India along with Gordon Greenidge.
+His best years were between 1976 and 1983, during which time he averaged a remarkable 66.51 with the bat in Test cricket.
+In 1984 he suffered from pterygium and had eye surgery which affected his eyesight and reflexes.
+Despite this, he remained one of the best batters in the world for the remaining four years of his career, though his average in the second half of his career was significantly lower than for the first.
+Richards scored 8,540 runs in 121 Test matches at an average of 50.23 and retired as the West Indies' leading run-scorer, overhauling the aggregate of Garfield Sobers.
+He also scored 1,281 runs at an average of over 55 in World Series Cricket, which is sometimes regarded as the highest and most difficult level of cricket ever played.
 As a captain, he won 27 of 50 Test matches and lost only 8.
 He also scored nearly 7,000 runs in One Day Internationals and more than 36,000 in first-class cricket.